SahilAshar/SpaceExplorer/README.md

 Welcome to Space Explorer v2.0!

-To play, download the repository, and just run the doge_explorer.jar file!
+To play, download the repository, and just run the RunGame.bat file!
 It's pretty simple, and easy to play!

 What's new in 2.0?
 =============